 We received extensive feedback from the radio journalists about the assets and the problems they experienced while using the Foroba Blon system.
-This feedback was used to construct value models, based on real and estimated costs, and used to predict feasibility12.
+This feedback was used to construct value models, based on real and estimated costs, and used to predict feasibility9.

-Fig. 7.
-The Foroba Blon team at Radio Moutian, Tominian, Mali, November 2012.
+Fig. 5.
+Members of the Foroba Blon team at Radio Moutian, Tominian, Mali, February 2012.

 Three business models for potential e-services were designed and analyzed for Foroba Blon.
-The first model uses a village reporter, who owns a mobile phone, to send messages from people who do not own a mobile phone to the Foroba Blon
+The first model uses a village reporter, who owns a mobile phone, to send messages from people who do not own a mobile phone to the Foroba Blon system.

-10 Source: personal information by Adama Tissougué, Radio Sikidolo, May 2016 system.
 For this, the village reporter obtains a small fee.
 The second business model supposes professional users, such as a NGO, who wants to send messages.
 These professional users pay a small fee for sending their messages.
 The third business model is about a news provider who wants to obtain news items from the local region.
 The news provider can be a newspaper or a television station who wants to have content (the news items) to broadcast.
 For receiving local news, the news provider pays a fee.